Subscribe to Body Moments Newsletter and get a FREE e-book!

 • You can try this foam roller exercise standing up, placing the foam roller on a table.
 If you are tall, this may actually work better for you than rolling on the floor.
 I would recommend an 18" foam roller if you roll on a table.

-• To increase the pressure and the stretch, sink harder into the foam roller
+• Increase the intensity of the pressure and the stretch, by sinking lower and more forcefully into the foam roller.

 • Move slightly right or left to target different parts of the muscle.

-The following stretches can be done before or after the foam roller exercises.
-When sitting do the yoga Bound Angle Stretch.
+The following stretches can be done after the foam roller exercises for the adductor muscles.
+When sitting do the yoga Bound Angle Pose.
 Yoginis can sit in this position with their knees touching the floor.
-You can modify the position by gently pressing on your knees with your elbows, to deepen the stretch if you are like me - unable to touch the knees!
+You can modify the position by raising your buttocks on a cushion, to the correct height to have your knees even or slightly lower than your hips.
+This will give you better alignment.

 You can also do the yoga Wide-legged, Standing Forward Bend.
 This is a real nice groin stretch: